sir3mat/SchoolInAI_ProjectWork/README.md

     ├── pretrained_models
 ```

-## Colab Usage

-You can also use [Google Colab](https://colab.research.google.com) if you need remote resources like GPUs.
-In the notebook folder you can find some useful .ipynb files and remember to load all the storage folder in your GDrive before usage (N.B. you need at least 150/200GB).

 ## Object Detection

 An adaption of torchvision's detection reference code is done to train Faster R-CNN on a portion of the MOTSynth dataset.